 In our house, I work very hard to make sure my kids have a healthy relationship with food.

 We serve tons of healthy options.
 We don’t have a clean plate policy at meals, but we do insist on tastes and on not having seconds of something while other items sit untouched.

-We have sensible snacks, never too close to a meal, and we don’t have a blanket “no dessert” policy – by allowing some junk food in our lives, we hope to demystify it and teach balance.
+We have sensible snacks (including these 10 snack recipes your preschooler can help make), never too close to a meal, and we don’t have a blanket “no dessert” policy – by allowing some junk food in our lives, we hope to demystify it and teach balance.

 And then school begins.

 Other people start feeding my children, and frankly, it drives me nuts.

 I’m more than happy to have help teaching my children academic skills, but please – don’t force food on my children.

 And I’m not talking about birthday treats here, which are egregious enough.

 This is about mandatory community snacks at preschool.

 I have a problem with the snacks policy, which is that parents bring in “healthy snacks” for everyone to eat once a day.